COMBINED CYCLE PLANTS IN MEXICO

 Since its arrival in Mexico almost 20 years ago, the Iberdrola group has been increasing its investments and activities continually until establishing itself as the largest private electricity producer in the country.
 Today, the company has a total of 6,577 megawatts (MW) already in operation(1) and it provides a service to more than 20 million Mexicans.

 Most of this installed capacity corresponds to the combined cycles, 5,568 MW(1), a figure that in the next two years will increase by 3,434 MW, when the four power stations that the group is currently building in the country through its subholding Iberdrola México will be commissioned.

-The first is the Escobedo plant, in the state of Nuevo León.
-With an investment of around 400 million dollars, it was commissioned at the end of 2018 and have an installed capacity of 878 MW.
-The power station has two latest generation gas turbines and a steam turbine.
+Next to it, its twin the Escobedo plant, which was commissioned in January 2019, will supply power to around 100 industrial groups in sectors such as automobile, chemical, metallurgical, cement and textile.
+With an investment of around 400 million dollars, it has an installed capacity of 878 MW.
+The power station has two latest-generation gas turbines and a steam turbine.

 TOPOLOBAMPO II AND III PLANTS